Part of our Databases MCP category.

 What’s Good

 Semantic search that works.
 Mem0’s retrieval is the real differentiator.
 It doesn’t just match keywords — it understands that “my preferred programming language” should surface the memory about Python, even if those exact words weren’t stored.
-The +26% accuracy claim over OpenAI Memory (from their benchmarks) is plausible given the architecture.
+The +26% accuracy claim over OpenAI Memory (from their own benchmarks) is plausible given the architecture, though independent benchmarks show more modest results (see “What’s New” above).

-Automatic memory extraction.
+Automatic memory extraction — now faster.
 Agents don’t need to decide what to remember.
-Feed in a conversation and Mem0 pulls out the facts.
-This removes one of the hardest problems in agent memory — most agents are terrible at deciding what’s worth storing.
+Feed in a conversation and Mem0 pulls out the facts. v2.0.0’s single-pass extraction cuts this to one LLM call per add(), roughly halving latency compared to the multi-step approach in v1.x.

 Multi-level memory organization.
 Memories can be scoped to users, sessions, agents, or apps.
-This matters for production systems where you need isolation between different users or different agent instances.
+Per-agent memory isolation ensures each agent gets its own memory namespace, preventing cross-contamination in complex deployments.

 What’s Not